background image

 Contacting us

-If you have general questions about your use of Millie’s Mark contact info@milliesmark.com
+If you have general questions about your use of Millie’s Mark contact info@milliesmark.com or by phoning the NDNA Head Office on 01484 407070.

 The data controller of your personal information is National Day Nurseries Association (NDNA), Longbow Close, Huddersfield HD2 1GQ.
 For questions specifically about this Privacy Notice, or our use of your personal information, cookies or similar technologies, please contact us by email at privacy@NDNA.org.uk.